 Can’t install your own solar panels?
 Some areas let you join a community project.

-A community solar project from Dimension Renewable Energy is seen in Waynesboro, Va.
+A community solar project from Dimension Renewable Energy is seen in Waynesboro, Va., on the farm of Steve Wine.
 Lawmakers in many states, including Virginia, have passed or are considering bills to enable community solar projects, which allow renters and others who can’t install rooftop panels to buy into local projects and receive credit on their electricity bills.
-(Courtesy of Dimension Renewable Energy via Virginia Mercury)
+(Courtesy of Dimension Renewable Energy)

 For four generations, Steve Wine’s family has tended a 600-acre farm in Virginia’s Shenandoah Valley, raising steers and growing corn, soybeans and alfalfa.
 The farm has struggled in recent years with rising costs and slumping crop markets, leaving Wine to question the operation’s viability.